About the Institute

 Organization, accountability, and funding

 IPU originally was organized within the Graduate School of Business, where the Department of Economics also was located.
-IPU was relocated to the College of Communications in 2002 and to the College of Social Science in 2007, where it now resides.
+IPU was relocated to the College of Communications in 2002 and to the College of Social Science in 2007.
+In the fall of 2023 IPU relocated to Extension, where it now resides.
 The IPU Director is accountable to the Dean of the Social Science.
 IPU has linkages to departments and centers within the College, including Political Science and Economics, but also across colleges, particularly Engineering, Business, Law, and Agriculture and Natural Resources.
 IPU’s work is linked closely to several of the strategic initiatives of the College and the University.
 IPU also has strong working relationships with other universities, nationally and internationally, as well as with federal and state regulatory agencies and their professional associations.

 IPU is structured as a university-based knowledge center as well as a virtual network of expertise.
 IPU sustains operations entirely through program revenues, contracts and grants, and limited recurring private donations.
 IPU is an independent, not-for-profit research and educational organization located at Michigan State University, which qualifies for charitable financial support.
 Contributions to IPU from public or private sources are treated as gifts to MSU and designated for general research purposes and allocated to support the Director’s position.
 In accordance with University rules, contributors cannot stipulate or expect control of specific output.
 IPU also maintains a fund operating as an endowment.